 You can even incorporate a bit of humor and silliness.
 Laughter is scientifically proven to improve the retention of information—even when complex or controversial ideas are presented.
 Get your audience giggling, and they’ll remember your message.

 Don’t: Wing It

-If you’ve ever seen a TED Talk—a hugely popular series of educational videos—one thing you’ll notice is that they’re shot in cinematic style, even though they’re primarily shared on YouTube.
+If you’ve ever seen a TED Talk—a hugely popular series of learning videos—one thing you’ll notice is that they’re shot in cinematic style, even though they’re primarily shared on YouTube.
 The producers of TED Talks say quality is one of their #1 priorities because a sleek style is simply more enjoyable to watch.
 Today’s viewers expect cinematic quality.

 A video production company can help you understand the production process and create a high-quality video.
 This ensures the final result will not only be educational, but also professional.

 The main point of your video should be made within the first couple of minutes, and the overall takeaway should be apparent throughout.
 Avoid making the video too long.